MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ### Does the switching preference sync across other Microsoft Edge channels?

-No, currently it does not.
+No, currently it doesn't.
 You have to make switching preferences on each channel separately.

 ### What sites does it switch on?